LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

         // MARK: - Setup instance of LPMessagingSDK

-        /*  Add the following code initializing the SDK instance.
-You will need to provide your account number as a String.
-We have provided an example to use for the quickstart process in the 'accountID' constant above.  */ do {
+        /*  Adds the following code to initialize the SDK instance.
+You must provide your account number as a string.
+We have provided an example to use for this quick start process in the 'accountID' constant above.  */ do {
             try LPMessagingSDK.instance.initialize(accountID)
         } catch {